 We make every effort possible to offer accommodations comparable to what you might find at your home school.
 Disclosing early helps us to make proper preparations and work with you to determine if a program will be a good fit.

 Going abroad means diving into a new culture.
 The streets are unfamiliar, the food is different, and the people you interact with might not speak English.
 But these are exactly the things the kinds of things that help you learn and grow as a person if you’re open and thoughtful to the experience.

-As a pre-college student, most of your days are spent alongside your program cohort.
-You live alongside your group (excluding programs with homestay options), attend classes and excursions together, and share many meals as one.
+As a high school student, most of your days are spent alongside your program cohort.
+You attend classes and excursions together and may share a homestay with another CET student.
 It’s important to not only prepare for culture shock, but also the differing dynamics of your own program group.
 You may meet students of different upbringings, political views, etc.—but these intragroup dynamics can create long-lasting friendships and contribute to your own growth if you remain flexible and understanding.

 Your Home Abroad

 Housing looks different on every program but includes apartments, dormitories, sharehouses, and homestays.
 For non-homestay programs, you live in close proximity with your group and residential staff.
 For example, you share an apartment with peers and a residential staff member in Florence, but in Shanghai, you share a dormitory with one other classmate and on-site staff live on the same floor.
 For homestay programs, you live with a local family selected by CET and/or our on-site host institution.
 Regardless of your housing setup, on-site staff are always around to supervise, plan activities, and provide support whenever you may need it.